Skip to content

 • Individual landlords can no longer deduct mortgage interest from rental income

-• Instead you receive a 20% tax credit on interest paid
+• Instead you get a 20% tax credit on the interest you pay

-• Limited company landlords are not affected by Section 24
+• Landlords who buy through a limited company are not affected by Section 24

 Stamp duty surcharge